insanity54/bitcoin-booth/README.md

 ###### It's like a bank transfer

 When Charlie sends 1 Bitcoin to George, the Bitcoin isn't actually going anywhere.
 All that is happening is that the global Bitcoin ledger (blockchain) is being updated to show that George now owns 1 more Bitcoin, and Charlie owns 1 less Bitcoin.
-Charlie is able to spend the Bitcoin in his account is because Charlie owns the **private key** which unlocks the Bitcoin he owns.
+Charlie is able to spend the Bitcoin in his account because Charlie owns the **private key** which unlocks the Bitcoin he owns.
 In Bitcoin, private keys equal ownership.
 Without that private key, Charlie can't spend the Bitcoin in his account.

 ###### Use it on the go